 Your program can accept input from either the help format or the application format that was displayed before the Help key was pressed.
 To indicate whether you want to redisplay the application format and accept input from it, or to accept input from the help format, you use a portion of the H specification called the restore application format entry (columns 47 and 48).
 Depending on the entry made in the H specification for the help area, the application format is redisplayed (restored) or the help format is left on the display.
 The restore application format entry is examined by the system only when a help format is exited using a command key.
-The restore application format entry is never examined when a help format is exited using the Enter key.
+The restore application format entry is exited using the Enter key.